pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm-install.md

 Pachyderm inject the values hard coded in your values.yaml into **"platform secrets"** (see the complete list of secrets in the table below)  at the time of the deployment or upgrade (such as Postgresql admin login username and password, OAuth information to set up your IdP, or your enterprise license key).

 !!!
 Note
-    If no secret name is provided for the  secret name fields, Pachyderm will retrieve the dedicated plain-text secret values in the helm values and populate generic platform secrets (see list below) at the time of the installation, then re-use those for each upgrade.
+    If no secret name is provided for the  secret name fields, Pachyderm will retrieve the dedicated plain-text secret values in the helm values and populate generic platform secrets (see list below) at the time of the installation, then re-use those at each upgrade.
 If no value is found in either one of those two cases, default values are used.

 |Secret Name  <div style="width:190px"> | Key |	Description <div style="width:290px">|